docker/docs/docker-for-windows/index.md

 title: Get started with Docker for Windows
 ---

 Welcome to Docker for Windows!

 Docker is a full development platform for creating containerized apps, and Docker for Windows is the best way to get started with Docker _on Windows_.

 > See [Install Docker for Windows](install.md){: target="_blank" class="_"} for information on system requirements and stable & edge channels.

 ## Test your installation

+1. Open a terminal window (Command Prompt or PowerShell, _but not_ PowerShell ISE).

-1. Open "Command Prompt (`cmd`) and run `docker --version ` to ensure that you have a supported version of Docker:
+2. Run `docker --version ` to ensure that you have a supported version of Docker:

     ```shell
     > docker --version